skagra/bbc-micro/Demo/Script.md

 dotnet run -p Debugger core.bin
 ```

-And note we where we left of,  then start single stepping again.
+* Note we where we left off,  then start single stepping again.
-Note the rest of the output characters.
+* Note the rest of the output characters.

 # Demo 2 - BBC Emulator